mobak88/react-meals-app/README.md

 Create user, recipes, lists of recipes and share recipes.
 Recipe adjustments based on portions, meal planner and calorie count for each meal.

+### Socials

+I did not see a point in adding social media links that does not exist, they can easily be added at a further stage